 We believe that better execution for borrowers with higher FICO scores, in conjunction with the preference of certain lenders to execute through the GSEs, have served as competitive advantages for private mortgage insurance as compared to FHA insurance.
-The FHA's share of the total insured mortgage market (which includes FHA, VA and private mortgage insurers) was reported to be 34% in 2023, compared to 27% in 2022.
+The FHA's share of the total insured mortgage market was reported to be 34% in both 2024 and 2023.
 See "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Factors Affecting Our Results-Mortgage Insurance-NIW and Related Drivers."
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Factors Affecting Our Results-Mortgage Insurance-NIW."

 In February 2023, the FHA reduced its annual mortgage insurance premium by 0.30% for most new borrowers.
-While this pricing change did not have a material impact on our NIW volumes, the FHA could institute further pricing changes in the future, including additional changes to its annual premiums, a reduction in its upfront premiums and/or the elimination of the life-of-loan premium requirement for most FHA insured loans.
+While this pricing change did not have a material impact on our NIW volumes in 2023 or 2024, the FHA could institute further pricing changes in the future, including additional changes to its annual premiums, a reduction in its upfront premiums and/or the elimination of the life-of-loan premium requirement for most FHA insured loans.
 It is uncertain if and when the FHA may pursue any additional pricing or other actions and what form they may take; however, any change that would improve FHA execution compared to execution through the GSEs with private mortgage insurance could negatively impact our NIW volume.